slott56/slott56.github.io/Pelican/content/blog/2006/07/2006_07_30-how_to_avoid_problem_solving.rst

-The consequence is the
+The consequence is the following:
-following:

-**User:  "I need a workflow solution."**
+**User**:  "I need a workflow solution."

-**IT Person:  "We already installed one and you didn't use it.
+**IT Person**:  "We already installed one and you didn't use it.
 So we installed a different one and you didn't use that either.
-What does it take to make you happy?"**
+What does it take to make you happy?"